dnl-blkv/mcdowell-cv/README.md

 ## Build Instructions
 - Make sure `lualatex` (see http://www.luatex.org/download.html) is installed on your machine and is available in the terminal or a command line client of your choice.
-- In the terminal or the command line client of your choice client of your choice, go to the folder containing `McDowell_CV_Template.tex` and `mcdowellcv.cls`, and run the following command: `lualatex McDowell_CV_Template.tex`.
+- In the terminal or command line client of your choice client of your choice, go to the folder containing `McDowell_CV_Template.tex` and `mcdowellcv.cls`, and run the following command: `lualatex McDowell_CV_Template.tex`.